3dcitydb/3dcitydb-docs/source/wfs/functionality.rst

 document describing the WFS service provided by a server.
 The *capabilities* document contains relevant technical and non-technical information about the service and its provider.
-Its content mainly depends on the configuration of the WFS in the config.xml settings file (if created dynamically).
+Its content mainly depends on the configuration of the WFS in the ``config.xml`` settings file.

 The following XML snippet shows an XML encoding of a GetCapabilities operation.

 .. code-block:: xml
-   :caption: Example GetCapabilities operation.
    :name: wfs_getCapabilities_example_listing

    <?xml version="1.0" encoding="UTF-8"?>